verrazzano/pkg/README.md

 ### ./diff: Kubernetes Object Comparator

-The utilities in this package are intended to be in used in the context of custom Kubernetes controllers, when comparing the live state of a Kubernetes object (fetched via API) with its desired state (constructed via code).
+The utilities in this package are intended to be in used in the context of custom Kubernetes controllers, when comparing the live state of a Kubernetes object (fetched via API) against a desired state (constructed via code).
 The "live" object, fetched from Kubernetes, will auto-generate many fields that we won't or can't specify in the "desired" object that we construct.
 A common job of a Kubernetes controller is to compare a desired and live object, and `Apply()` changes if they are different.
-But we don't want these auto-generated fields to cause us to apply changes.
+But we don't want these auto-generated fields to cause us to apply changes, otherwise we'd be doing so frequently.
 A standard Golang struct comparison _will_ detect these as differences, and is therefore insufficient for our purposes here.

-Our `Diff()` function simply performs a recursive struct comparison that ignores any fields that were unspecified in the `toObject` (the desired object):
+Our `Diff()` function simply performs a recursive struct comparison, but ignores any fields that were unspecified in the `toObject` (the desired object):

 ```